ChintaKrishnaMourya/Stoic-Friend/README.md

 # Stoic-Friend

-Build this small web using OpenAI model, langchain- fewshot template, streamlit.
+Built this small web using OpenAI model, langchain- fewshot template, streamlit.
 Soon, will update like a chatbot and will add memory .